- Oops!Something went wrong.Please try again later.

 In recent years the Texas-born star has spoken candidly about her decision to take time away from social media to help better manage her mental health.

-The singer and actor boasts close to 300 million followers on Instagram, yet knows all too well that she's not immune to the pitfalls of social media, much like everyone else.
+The singer and actor boasts close to 300 million followers on Instagram, yet knows all to well that she's not immune to the pitfalls of social media, much like everyone else.

-The early days of Gomez's music career coincided with her initial struggles with panic attacks, which she first suffered during the tour for her Revival album in 2016.
+The early days of Gomez's music career coincided with her initial struggles with panic attacks, which she first suffered during the tour for her Revival album.

-The attacks, coupled with the media attention she was gaining at the time, led to her cancelling the rest of her shows and checking in to a facility to treat her mental health.
+The attacks, coupled with the media attention she was gaining at the time, led to her cancelling the rest of her shows and check into a facility to treat her mental health.

 You Might Also Like